 Forecasting Business Cycles

 Unemployment rates are another important leading indicator of business cycles.
 During economic expansions, low unemployment rates indicate strong labor demand and a healthy economy.
 Conversely, rising unemployment rates may signify a slowdown or contraction in the economy.
 By analyzing unemployment data, economists can assess the current phase of the business cycle and anticipate its future trajectory.

-See also Forecasting Using Machine Learning
+See also Forecasting Budget Methods

+Forecasting Business Cycles